canonical/snapcraft/docs/snapcraft-usage.md

 Run this inside your project and an Ubuntu Core VM will be booted, your last successful .snap build will be uploaded to it and you will be connected to it via SSH automatically.
-Type `Ctrl-D` at end of testing your uploaded app and your back to your previous working directory.
+Type `Ctrl-D` at end of testing your uploaded app and you are back to your previous working directory.